KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 Source: Upworthy/Quantcast
 <br><br>

-The success of Upworthy seems to make moot the argument that people are no longer interested in that which is uplifting.
 The viral competitors that Upworthy far surpassed in growth did not have the same social justice mission as Upworthy.

 Upworthy is not affiliated with any church and as far as I know, does not intend to compete with churches.
 However, Upworthy became popular in part by bringing directly to the [Facebook](https://www.facebook.com/Upworthy) news feeds of potential church goers, some of the same type of uplifting content that in the past they would have come across in church through church mission.
 <br><br>